Friday 9 August 2019

 Basic care, which every asthma patient is entitled to, should include a yearly review with a GP or asthma nurse, a written asthma action plan which explains how people with asthma can stay well and an inhaler technique check.

 Whilst child asthma deaths are rare, in recent years there have been tragic cases of children who have died because they have failed to get the basic care they needed.
-For example, Michael Uriely (9) died in August 2015, after being hospitalised 11 times in seven months with his asthma.
+For example, Michael Uriely (9) died in August 2015, after being seen by a GP and paediatrician 11 times in seven months with his asthma.
 Sophie Holman (10) died in December 2017 after being seen by the NHS for her asthma 48 times in her lifetime and endured at least 10 life-threatening asthma attacks.
 In both cases, the Coroner identified that the children did not have a written asthma action plan – a core element of basic care – and this, along with a lack of joined up care, contributed to their deaths13.

 Nicki Davis, 49, a mum from Wimblington, Cambridgeshire lost her eight-year-old son Bailey, a twin, to a fatal asthma attack in March 2017 and is now campaigning to raise awareness of the seriousness of asthma.
 She says: